-Compliance with the EYFS
+Compliance with Ofsted & EYFS Requirements

 There are a range of different statutory requirements under the EYFS which early years providers MUST comply with.
 These requirements are detailed in the Early Years Foundation Stage (EYFS) Statutory Guidance.

 |On 3 March 2017, the Department for Education published a revised Early Years Foundation Stage (EYFS) statutory framework, which came into force on 3 April 2017.
 Foundation Years has produced a document that sets out the key changes to the revised framework to support early years providers.|